eldernode/detect-vps-provider/README.md

 # 🔍 Detect VPS Provider – by Eldernode

-A simple and fast Bash script that detects:
+A powerful Bash script to detect:
-- Your public IP
+- Your public IP address
-- Your current VPS provider
+- The current VPS hosting provider
-- Your datacenter location
+- Server location details
-- The virtualization type (KVM, OpenVZ, etc.)
+- Reverse DNS record
+- Whether your server may be from a reseller

-## 🚀 Why use it?
+## 🚀 Why use this?

-Whether you're renting a VPS from an unknown host or just curious about what lies behind your server — this tool gives you answers in seconds.
+Get transparency about where your VPS is really hosted.
+Useful for developers, system administrators, and security-conscious users.

 ## 🧰 Usage